Skip to main content

 In the world of mountain biking, the West Coast gets all the love.
 We’re not here to argue that, considering the history of the mountain bike has its roots firmly planted in either Marin County, California, or Crested Butte, Colorado (depending on who you ask).
 We’re also not here to argue that some of the best trails in the country (if not the world) call places like Moab, Park City, and Sun Valley home.
 Still, you shouldn’t sleep on the East Coast, and you especially shouldn’t sleep on the best mountain bike destinations in Georgia.

-In fact, when the folks at Cannondale bikes gave us a chance to test out their latest premium trail bike, the Scalpel SE LTD Lefty, we could think of no better way to put the new all-carbon down county machine through its paces than a proper tour of all our favorite spots in the Peach State.
+When the folks at Cannondale Bikes gave us a chance to test out their latest premium trail bike, the Scalpel SE LTD Lefty, we could think of no better way to put the new all-carbon down county machine through its paces than a proper tour of all our favorite spots in the Peach State.

-Whether you’re local to Georgia and are just beginning your journey into the world of mountain biking, or are a seasoned vet looking for the best spots to stop on a cross country biking trip, the mountain biking destinations below are not too be missed.
+Whether you’re local to Georgia and are just beginning your journey into the world of mountain biking, or are a seasoned vet looking for the best spots to stop on a cross-country biking trip, the mountain biking destinations below are not to be missed.
+Take a look at the best mountain biking destinations in Georgia.

 Pinhoti & Bear Creek Trail System